Informfully/Challenges/REVIEW.md

 * All authors must be listed with full FIRST NAME and LAST NAME, incl. their email and affiliation.
 * Quest for Insights papers must be in their respective track on EasyChair.
 * Papers must not be longer than 5 pages, with an extra 1-2 pages for references.
-* Your submission must include the required references and citations to the Task Overview Papers (3 papers in total, see [README](https://github.com/Informfully/Challenges)).
+* Your submission must include the required references and citations of the Task Overview Papers (3 papers in total, see [README](https://github.com/Informfully/Challenges)).
-* There needs to be a link to the workflow (ideally a GitHub repository).
+* There needs to be a link the workflow for each of your runs (ideally a GitHub repository, a copy thereof will be shared after the event in this repository).
 * At the end of the paper there needs to be a statement on the use of AI.
 * Make sure that the title, authors, and affiliations on the paper and the information provided on EasyChair in the submission are the same.